 - Significance: An architectural splendor of the early 20th century

 - Best time to visit: All through the year

 - How to reach: By road

 - Nearest International Airport: Buenos Aires Ministro Pistarini International Airport

-    Teatro Colon is among the most fascinating opera houses of the world.
+Teatro Colon is among the most fascinating opera houses in the world.
 This magnificent architectural construction is a visual treat and an iconic structure in Buenos Aires.
-Built in Italian architectural design, Teatro Colon in Buenos Aires attracts visitors and audience from all parts of the globe.
-World acclaimed composers, conductors and singers have performed here since its opening in 1908.
+Built-in Italian architectural design, Teatro Colon in Buenos Aires attracts visitors and audiences from all parts of the globe.
+World acclaimed composers, conductors, and singers have performed here since its opening in 1908.
 However, this theater is under renovation which is expected to be completed within 2010.
-Teatro Colon auditorium in the shape of a horseshoe accommodates nearly 2500 viewers in seats, and another 1000 standing.
-The stage is impressive with a height of 15 meters, frontage and depth of 20 meters each.
-This opera house in Buenos Aires had its corner stone laid in 1889 and opened to public in 1908.
+Teatro Colon auditorium in the shape of a horseshoe accommodates nearly 2500 viewers in seats and another 1000 standing.
+The stage is impressive with a height of 15 meters, frontage, and depth of 20 meters each.
+This opera house in Buenos Aires had its cornerstone laid in 1889 and opened to the public in 1908.
 Designed by architect Francesco Tamburini and his student Vittorio Meano the initial years of construction were riddled with difficulties.
 Tamburini expired immediately after the laying of the foundation stone, Meano got murdered, and Angelo Ferrari the sponsor for this project was assassinated.
 Originally designed to be constructed in true Italian style it was ultimately completed by Belgian architect Julio Dormal.
 Teatro Colon completed in 1908 had impressions of French designs together with the original Italian architecture.

 Hotels and Restaurants in Buenos Aires